Visit Bushkill Falls in 2026: a unique Poconos attraction

 However, you do have to put the experience of Bushkill Falls in the category of “good old-fashioned fun”.
 There is still the same taxidermied Wildlife Exhibit at the trail entrance that was there the first time I came here in the late 1980s.
 (No animals were intentionally killed for this exhibit, by the way).
 So you’ll need to suspend your Disney expectations and get ready to commune with nature, Poconos style.

-Bushkill Falls was opened as an attraction to the public in 1904; at that time it was only a single path and a swinging bridge over the head of the Main Falls.
-It is still owned by the same family today.
+Bushkill Falls first opened to the public in 1904, when Charles E. Peters cleared a path and built a single swinging bridge over the head of the Main Falls.

 The headwaters of Bushkill Creek start high in the uplands of the Pocono Mountains of Northeastern Pennsylvania, and as they rush downward toward the Delaware River, they tumble over the edge of a 100-foot cliff, the majestic Main Falls.